 This simple recipe for a traditional Welsh food, Welsh Skillet Cakes produces a nice little breakfast cake, or a snack for tea time.
 One site describes them as half way between biscuit and pancake.
 It is also closely related to the scone.

-I used the recipe from the Wales. com website for the Welsh skillet cakes that I made, and that is the recipe that I am going to give you.
+I used the official Wales website for the Welsh skillet cakes that I made, and that is the recipe that I am going to give you.
 (Unfortunately, they have removed the recipe from their site, but you can find it other places if you Google.)

 This recipe calls for measuring by weight, so if you don’t have a scale, you may want to take a look at this Americanized recipe for Welsh skillet cakes, which I have not tried.
 I compared the two, and besides the fact that the All Recipes recipe makes about 4 times the quantity, it leaves out the little bit of spice in the Welsh recipe I used.
 It uses more baking powder and more shortening.
 (I’m sure you could go with all butter instead of half lard, although the lard undoubtedly contributes a flakiness.)